-The walk begins in St. Ignace, at the north end of the Mackinac Bridge in the UPPER PENINSULA, and ends in Mackinaw City at the south end in the LOWER PENINSULA.
-To begin the walk you may:
+This year, the walk begins in St. Ignace at the north end of the Mackinac Bridge in the Upper Peninsula, and in Mackinaw City at the south end of the bridge in the Lower Peninsula.
+To participate in the walk you may:

 Baby strollers and wheelchairs are allowed on the bridge during the walk.
-NOT ALLOWED are: smoking, signs, banners, umbrellas, bicycles, roller skates, skateboards, wagons and similar types of devices.
-With the sole exception of working service animals, NO ANIMALS ARE ALLOWED!!
-Walkers MUST stay away from bridge railings and the center mall which divides the walkers from the vehicular traffic.
-EXCEPT FOR THOSE PRE-QUALIFIED, PRE-REGISTERED PARTICIPANTS IN THE GOVERNOR’S COUNCIL ON PHYSICAL FITNESS JOG, NO running or racing is permitted.
-Playing tag on the bridge is not permitted.
-For information on the Governor’s Council on Physical Fitness Jog, please go to www.michiganfitness.org or contact the Governor’s Council at 517-347-7891.
+Prohibited items include signs, banners, umbrellas, bicycles, roller skates, skateboards, wagons and similar types of devices.
+With the sole exception of working service dogs, no animals are allowed.
+Walkers must stay away from bridge railings and the center mall which divides the walkers from the vehicular traffic.
+Except for pre-qualified, registered participants in the Governor’s Council on Physical Fitness Run, no running or racing is permitted on the bridge.
+Playing tag on the bridge is not permitted and no smoking on the bridge, please.
+For information on the Governor’s Council on Physical Fitness Run, please go to www.michiganfitness.org or contact the Governor’s Council at 517-347-7891.

 Individuals under the age of 18 should have the permission of a parent or guardian to participate in the walk.
 Any two or more people walking together should make plans for a meeting place in the event that they become separated during the walk.